algorithmiaio/dev-center/_pages/clients/alexa.md

 2. Select "Alexa Skills Kit", then "Add new skill"
 3. Pick a Name and Invocation, click "Save", "Next"
 4. Click "Launch Skill Builder" at the top
-6. Next to "Intents", click "ADD"
+5. Next to "Intents", click "ADD"
-7. In new Custom Intent, enter "CountIntent" and click "Create Intent"
+6. In new Custom Intent, enter "CountIntent" and click "Create Intent"
-8. On the right, in "Create New Slot", type "website" and click "enter"
+7. On the right, in "Create New Slot", type "website" and click "Add"
-9. Under "website", click "Choose a slot type" and pick "AMAZON.US_STATE" (we won't actually be providing a state, but this is an easy way to get the skill to simply pass-through any input it gets)
+8. Under "website", click "Choose a slot type"; at the bottom, type "website" into "Create a New Slot Type" and click "+"
 10. Under "Sample Utterances", enter "{website}" and press Enter
 11. Click "build model" at the top
 12. Once it is done building, click "Configuration"